ballerina-platform/module-ballerinax-activemq.driver/ballerina/Module.md

 ## Overview

-This module bundles the latest ActiveMQ driver so that JMS connector can be used in ballerina projects easily.
+This module bundles the latest ActiveMQ client so that JMS connector can be used in ballerina projects easily.

 ## Compatibility